 However, following a calendar was one thing, while understanding how it actually worked was another.

-Because the workings of the calendar and the establishing of the seasons and holidays, such as the New Year, was too complicated for a layman to understand, a number of stories and folk tales were developed to simplify the explanation of how the calendar worked.
+Because the workings of the calendar and the establishing of the seasons and holidays, such as the New Year, were too complicated for a layman to understand, a number of stories and folk tales were developed to simplify the explanation of how the calendar worked.

 The Chinese calendar system also has a zodiac, which is a 12-year cycle symbolized by 12 different animals, each one marking a new year.
 So depending on the year one is born in, one’s character is traditionally said to closely correlate with the qualities related to that animal symbol in the zodiac circle.